Downsview Park station: Nearby landmarks

 Nearby landmarks include Downsview Park, which is Canada's National Urban Park and played host to World Youth Day in 2002 and the SARSstock concert in 2003.
-The Park is the site of an airstrip used by aircraft manufacturer Bombardier Aerospace and formerly used as Canadian Forces Base Downsview.
-Other points of interest include the Chesswood hockey arenas, Toronto FC's BMO training ground, Scotiabank Pond Hockey Arena, and "The Hangar" sports facility, as well as industrial lands north of Sheppard.
+The Park was the site of an airstrip used by aircraft manufacturer Bombardier Aerospace and formerly used as Canadian Forces Base Downsview.
+In 2025, Rogers Stadium opened atop the former runway and hosts concerts and other outdoor events.
+During the first summer season in 2025, TTC and GO Transit services were free for concertgoers after concerts.
+Other points of interest include the Chesswood hockey arenas, Toronto FC's BMO training ground, Scotiabank Pond Hockey Arena, and "the Hangar" sports facility, as well as industrial lands north of Sheppard.

 Surface connections

 A transfer is required to connect between the subway and surface bus routes, as there is no attached bus terminal and connections are made on-street, outside the station.
 Buses stop on Sheppard Avenue and Vitti Street, about 140 metres from the west station building entrance.